Culture & Content Strategy

 2

-Development begins after design approval; test URL review → final approval → launch
+Development begins after design approval; test URL review, final approval, then launch

 3